OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

   default: False

   <p>WARNING: Experimental and must be used with max_depth: 0 and only for non-photoreal looks.
-Prevents culling of lights so surfaces can be lit purely with respect to the shading normal irrespective of geometry<\p>
+Prevents culling of lights so surfaces can be lit purely with respect to the shading normal irrespective of geometry</p>

   <h3>specular</h3>